Passive-Aggressive Personality? How To Know If Your Partner Has One

 An example of this might be non-payment of an important bill that could potentially result in devaluation of the credit score of the partner.

 Vengeful Behavior: Here the passive-aggressive partner is unable or unwilling to either accept blame, or express anger, so behaves in a hidden but vengeful way.

 An example might be that as a result of an argument that took place a couple of days before, the passive-aggressive spouse arrives an hour late picking up his partner at the train station.
 When he arrives he is ready with an excuse about traffic, car problems or the delay of the babysitter.

 Everyone Is Mistaken: To deflect attention from the passive-aggressive behavior that has become clear to his partner and others who know him, the passive-aggressive person will likely claim that people are mistaken about his behavior.
 He will assert that the interpretations being made about his behavior are wrong and that his intentions were always honest and true.

 How To Handle Passive-Aggressive Behavior

-It is important to remember that passive-aggressive behavior is driven by the person’s fear that things could get even worse, despite his behavior, if his partner knew about his anger.
+It is important to remember that passive-aggressive behavior is driven by the person’s fear that things could get even worse, despite his behavior, if his partner knew about his real feelings or his anger.
 Therefore he insists that he is not angry or resentful.

 Passive-aggressive behavior can be changed.
-It is not simply about confronting it when it shows up, but helping the person to understand that they are loved and that you are willing to work with them to change.
+It is not simply about confronting it when it shows up, but helping the person to understand that it is better for them to be authentic because they are loved and that you are willing to work with them to change.

-Treatment can be very effective if the person is willing to learn how and why to deconstruct their dysfunctional patterns of behavior.
+Treatment can be very effective if the person is willing to learn how and why to change their dysfunctional behavior.

 In fact, they will help to create a better relationship by learning to speak the truth despite fearing the consequences.